Home » Repayment » Repayment Plans » Should I Wait for Biden’s New 5% IDR Plan?

 Sherpa Thought: The excitement around the new plan is justified, but there are still some major flaws that I’d like to see addressed.
 For starters, this plan isn’t very fair to teachers and social workers.

-One major problem with waiting for Biden’s new plan is that we don’t know when it will happen.
+One major problem with waiting for Biden’s new plan is that it won’t fully take effect until July 1, 2024.

 Switching Repayment Plans is Easy